httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Session information includes things like the IP address of the client, TLS session tickets, Cookies, ETags stored in the client's cache, and other stateful mechanisms.
 Applications are advised to avoid using session mechanisms unless they are unavoidable or necessary for operation, in which case these risks needs to be documented.
 When they are used, implementations should be encouraged to allow clearing such state.

 Fingerprinting uses unique aspects of a client's messages and behaviours to connect disparate requests and connections.
-For example, the User-Agent request header conveys specific information about the implementation; the Accept-Language request header conveys the users' preferred language.
+For example, the User-Agent request header field conveys specific information about the implementation; the Accept-Language request header field conveys the users' preferred language.
 In combination, a number of these markers can be used to uniquely identify a client, impacting its control over its data.
 As a result, applications are advised to specify that clients should only emit the information they need to function in requests.

 Finally, if an application exposes the ability to run mobile code, great care needs to be taken, since any ability to observe its environment can be used as an opportunity to both fingerprint the client and to obtain and manipulate private data (including session information).
 For example, access to high-resolution timers (even indirectly) can be used to profile the underlying hardware, creating a unique identifier for the system.
 Applications are advised to avoid allowing the use of mobile code where possible; when it cannot be avoided, the resulting system's security properties need be carefully scrutinised.